Proverbs He That Hath Ears to Hear, Let Him Hear

 While there's life, there's hope.

-To make an error is human, keep doing it is foolishness.
+Make an error is human, keep doing it is foolishness.

-Esmola demais, o santo desconfia
+Esmola demais, o santo desconfia.

 Too much alms, the saint will be suspicious.